hemantksingh/messup-learn/Tools/Logging and monitoring.md

 ### What to log?

 The quality of the design and code structure affects the quality of your logs.
-Public Apis with coarse grained interfaces are important logging boundaries.
+Public APIs with coarse grained interfaces are important logging boundaries.
 However, identifying where to log in fragmented APIs that expose internal state can be a tricky.
 Logging application state (generally held in DTOs in statically typed languages) at various stages can be useful for debugging purposes.

+* Centralize error handling and logging in an exception filter or middleware to control your error logging and provide consistent API error responses
+  * Allow application to bubble up all exceptions up to the exception filter or middleware
+  * Define exceptions for known issues and allow the exception middleware to handle these

 ### When to log?